anillaghuvarapu/k8sibm/Lab3/README.md

    $ kubectl apply -f guestbook-deployment.yaml
    ```

-This will ask Kubernetes to "diff" our yaml file with the current state
-of the Deployment and apply just those changes.
+This will ask Kubernetes to "diff" our yaml file with the current state of the Deployment and apply just those changes.

-We can now define a Service object to expose the deployment to external
+Now define a Service object to expose the deployment to external clients.
-clients.

 **guestbook-service.yaml**